kavia-common/career-pathway-navigator-278563-278573/career_navigator_frontend/README.md

   - Open the browser console to ensure no CORS or network errors.
 The API client will warn if default base is used.
   - Visit `${REACT_APP_API_BASE}/docs` to confirm the backend endpoints.

+## Authentication (Frontend-only Stub)

+This project includes a minimal client-side authentication stub to gate routes:

+- Visit `/login` to sign in.
+Protected routes (e.g., `/`, `/roadmap`) will redirect to `/login` if unauthenticated.
+- Credentials are provided via environment variables:
+  - `REACT_APP_AUTH_USER`
+  - `REACT_APP_AUTH_PASS`
+- For local development, copy `.env.example` to `.env` and adjust values as needed.
+- On successful login, an `auth_token=true` flag is stored in `localStorage`.
+Use the "Sign out" button in the header to clear it.

+Security caveats:
+- This is a demo-only mechanism; all validation happens in the browser.
+- Do not use real credentials.
+Do not commit secrets to source control.
+- Replace with a real backend authentication flow for production.

 ## End-to-End Verification Checklist

 1) Roles load on Dashboard